JennyVivian99/JennyVivian99.github.io/_pages/cv.md

 Work experience
 ======
 * Lead Convenor of Special Interest Network "Integrated Forest Restoration",
   part of the Ecological Society of Australia (December 2024-ongoing)

-* Internship at [Sequench Ltd](https://www.sequench.co.nz/) (November 2024-ongoing)
+* Internship at [Sequench Ltd](https://www.sequench.co.nz/) (November 2024-March 2025; New Zealand)
-  * Environmental DNA sequencing (from samples preparation to bioinformatics analysis) using Illumina NextSeq 2000
+  * Environmental DNA sequencing (from sample preparation to bioinformatics analysis) using Illumina NextSeq 2000
-  * Exploration of other sequencing techniques and analyses
+  * Exploration of other sequencing techniques and bioinformatic analyses

 * Teacher assistant for the course “Discovering Science” (February 2024-June 2024)
-  * University of the Sunshine Coast
+  * University of the Sunshine Coast (Australia)
   * Supervisor: Professor Gareth Chalmers

 * Teacher assistant for the course “Biological Laboratory Techniques (Ecology module)” (October 2022-March 2023)
-  * University of Parma
+  * University of Parma (Italy)
   * Supervisor: Professor Valeria Rossi

 Technical skills